 7. End User Harassment

 Email is a powerful part of your marketing mix and particularly useful when you are trying to pull people back to your digital presence.
-But email marketing is always a bit out of context, as your customers are not actively thinking of you while they are in their inboxes.
+But even if you are personalizing your emails (including triggered and open-time personalized), emails are always a bit out of context, as your customers are not actively thinking of you while they are in their inboxes.
 Solely relying on email to power your onboarding process may annoy your users.
 If you use it wisely and complement it with in-app dynamic messaging, you will create a more balanced and enjoyable customer experience.

 Event driven in-app messages are more relevant, timely, and effective than email marketing for increasing user engagement within your product.

 Take the time to highlight a power user in your community (with their permission, of course!) in a public way — social media, website, blog post, etc. Most people love to be publicly recognized, and giving a user a moment in the limelight is a powerful way to turn them into a brand ambassador and life-long customer.
 For your other users, it demonstrates a customer-focused attitude and goes a long way toward creating a sense of community, which can be appealing to new users.